UKVI interview information for prospective students

-The key areas you need to think about
+These are some key areas you may wish to think about:

 Ability to speak English: if you are unable to communicate in English, your application will be refused immediately.

 Knowledge of intended course of study and place of study: how much do you know about the course of study you have chosen with us?
 What qualification does it lead to?
 What other available options have you undertaken?
 Have you looked at the University's website and location?

 Academic background: what are your reasons for beginning or returning to study now?
 If there are any gaps in your study history, how can these be explained?

 Immigration history: did you comply with the conditions of any previous UK visas?
 Have you ever had any visa refusals - if so, why?
 If you have studied in the UK previously were your studies successful, and have you considered the Student visa time limit?

 Finances and personal circumstances: would anything about your personal circumstances make it difficult for you to complete a course of study?
 How will you be funding yourself and where have the funds come from, i.e. from wages, family, etc?
 What are your plans after study on returning home?

 How should I prepare?